habibisaif/wine_prediction/README.md

 # White-Wine Quality Prediction
-This is a self-project by me to explore some prediction model in the data-science related areas of research.
-Prediction is conducted by comparing several prediction model.
+Predictive data modelling is one of many ways of conducting data analysis, to understand and forecast the probability of future events.
+It is often beneficial in fields such as finance, marketing, sales, healthcare, and more.
+This is a self-project by me to explore some of many prediction models in the data-science related areas of research.
+This project is conducted by comparing several prediction model to find the best use of the model corresponding with a spesific type of data.
 The data used are [The Wine Quality Dataset](https://archive.ics.uci.edu/ml/datasets/Wine+Quality) presented in UCI Machine Learning repository.

 #### -- Project Status: [Completed]

 ## The purpose of the project
 This project are conducted with a purpose of determining what prediction model are best-suited for the data.
-The data are equipped with sets of features such as
+The data are equipped with sets of features such as fixed acidity, volatile acidity, residual sugar, etc. with the 'quality' data as labels.

-### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out

 ### Methods Used
-* Inferential Statistics
+With set of features stated before.
+It is important to really dived in to the data and see what are the features that really mattered and give more influence to the quality of the Wine in general.
+In this case first we used some
+To This project use som
+* Exporatory Data Analysis
 * Machine Learning
 * Data Visualization
 * Predictive Modeling